max-kov/todo-rest/README.md

 ## Technical details

 API is written using the Flask library, because its minimal nature fits the task.
 On the other hand, this API might not scale too well because of python's nature to be slow.
+Both python and flask are very popular programming tools, which means the tool is stable and any common problems have been documented online.

 ## API overview